About

 • Aviation Trademarks and Innovations

-• Developed the Emergency Maneuver Training Program in 1987
+• Developed the Emergency Maneuver Training (EMT) Program in 1987

 • Training Course Outline for the EMT Program approved under Part 141 in 1994